Shaaali/identity-apps/docs/guides/conditional-auth/new-device-based-template.md

 2. Try to log in to the application.
 TOTP authentication is prompted and the configured email of the user receives the email notification.
     <img :src="$withBase('/assets/img/guides/conditional-auth/new-device-email-notification.png')" alt="new-device-email-notification-sample">
 3. Log out of the application.
 4. Log in with the same user from the same device/browser.
-You will be successfully signed in to the application with only the basic authentication.
+You will successfully log in to the application with only the basic authentication.